ClionaOD/associations/README.md

 ## Analysis

-[regression.py](https://github.com/ClionaOD/associations/blob/master/regression.py) - perform Ridge Regression for the top most frequent items in the dataset of 40,000,000 labels.
-Retrieve the coefficient matrices.
+[temporal_regression.py](https://github.com/ClionaOD/associations/blob/master/tempora_regression.py) - perform Ridge Regression for the top most frequent items in the dataset of 40,000,000 labels.
+Retrieve the coefficient matrices for the diagonal and off diagonal values and plot their timecourses over a sweep from 200 ms to 2 hr.

 [plotting.py](https://github.com/ClionaOD/associations/blob/master/plotting.py) - plot the coefficient and p value matrices.

-[plot_timecourse.py](https://github.com/ClionaOD/associations/blob/master/plot_timecourse.py) - plot the timecourses of the frequent items.

 ## Results
 Figures for various analyses are stored in ./results/ridge_regression/figs